 - Pinch of red pepper flakes

-- In a medium saucepan, heat oil.
-Add shallots, salt & pepper.
+- In a medium saucepan, heat the olive oil.
+Add the shallots with pinches of salt and pepper.
 Cook until translucent.
-Add sweet potatoes, garlic, broth and coconut milk.
-Cover and simmer until potatoes are cooked and soft (about 15-25 minutes), stirring occasionally.
+Add the sweet potatoes, garlic, broth and coconut milk.
+Cover and simmer until the potatoes are cooked and soft (about 15-25 minutes), stirring occasionally.

-- To your sweet potato mix, stir in dijon mustard, nutritional yeast, sage, maple syrup.
+- To your sweet potato mix, stir in the dijon mustard, nutritional yeast, sage, and maple syrup.
 Add more salt & pepper.

-- Blend in a high speed blender (a vitamix is recommended).Taste and adjust.
+- Transfer the mixture to a high speed blender (a Vitamix is recommended) and blend until smooth.Taste and adjust.
 Add some of the starchy pasta water to thin it out if it's too thick.

-- In a large bowl, place the spinach and scoop the hot pasta noodles on top (so the hot pasta starts to wilt the spinach).
+- Place the spinach in a large bowl and scoop the hot pasta noodles on top (so the hot pasta starts to wilt the spinach).
 Mix in the sweet potato sauce, thinning with more pasta water if necessary.

 - Place in a baking dish.
-Top with scallions, a sprinkling of panko, pinches of salt, pinches of red pepper flake, and a drizzle of olive oil on top.
+Top with the scallions, a sprinkling of panko, pinches of salt, pinches of red pepper flakes, and a drizzle of olive oil.